rodolfodpk/rps-game/README.md

 ## Requirements

 * Java 21
-* Maven
+* Maven (tested with 3.9.3)

-## Build
+## Test

-* Just run './mvnw clean install'
+* Just run 'mvn clean verify'

 ## Notes

-* I still have to finish the Controller and e2e tests.
+* I still have to finish the API, Controller and E2E tests.
 So far, it's a WIP.
 * I focused on the domain model.
 I used command, events and state approach.
-It's almost fully tested (~90%).
+It's fully tested (~100%).
 * For the sake of simplicity (and time to deliver), I decided to use a MultiMap from Eclipse Collections instead a distributed cache like KeyDb (since Redis is not OSS anymore)